General Business Setting

 Overall Economic Situation

-In 2017, the global economy developed more dynamically than in the previous years.
-The International Monetary Fund (IMF) estimates that the world economy grew by 3.7 % last year (previous year: 3.2 %).
-Again in 2017, the emerging countries grew more strongly than the established economic nations, whose growth increased more significantly, however.
-The higher momentum of the advanced economic nations was primarily driven by the U.S. and the eurozone.
-The key economic indicators in the sales regions for ALTANA’s business developed at different levels in 2017.
+In 2018, the global economy developed with a momentum comparable to that of the previous year.
+The International Monetary Fund (IMF) estimates that the world economy grew by 3.7 % last year (previous year: 3.8 %).
+But the global economic conditions steadily deteriorated in the course of the year.
+This trend was particularly evident in the established industrial nations.
+Both in the Eurozone and in Japan the economic performance was weaker than in the previous year.
+This burden was offset solely by the dynamic development of the U.S. economy.
+The emerging countries grew more strongly than the established economic nations again in 2018.
+The key economic indicators in the sales regions important for ALTANA’s business developed at different levels in 2018.

 Industry-Specific Framework Conditions

-According to estimates by the American Chemistry Council (ACC), global chemical manufacture increased by 2.5 % in the past fiscal year, thus achieving higher growth than in 2016 (2.2 %).
+According to estimates by the American Chemistry Council (ACC), global chemical manufacture increased by 2.8 % in the past fiscal year, achieving lower growth than in the previous year (2017: 3.2 %).

 Important Events for Business Development

-ALTANA’s earnings and financial situation as well as its assets in 2017 were influenced by non-operating effects.
+In 2018, non-operating effects influenced ALTANA’s earnings and financial situation as well as its assets.

 Group Sales Performance

-The regional volume and sales structure shifted only slightly vis-à-vis 2016.
-Accounting for 38 % of total Group sales (previous year: 38 %), Europe continued to be ALTANA’s most important sales market.
-Both nominal and operating sales in Europe were significantly higher than in the previous year.
-Sales developed dynamically in all ALTANA’s important sales markets in Europe.
-Only in Great Britain and a few Eastern European countries were sales lower than in 2016.
+The regional volume and sales structure shifted only slightly vis-à-vis 2017.
+Accounting for 38 % of total Group sales, as in the previous year, Europe continued to be ALTANA’s most important sales market.
+Both nominal sales (+ 3 %) and operating sales growth (+ 2 %) in Europe was higher than in the previous year.
+Sales developed positively in most of ALTANA’s important sales markets in the region.
+Only in Germany, Great Britain, Turkey, and a few Eastern European countries were sales down on 2017.